 Our clients can also receive money for intangible losses like loss of companionship or care.
 We understand that no amount of money can make up for the death of a family member, but awarding money damages is all a court can really do to try and make up for the loss.

-Our Georgia wrongful death attorneys have also managed to obtain compensation to cover funeral and burial expenses, as well as the medical expenses incurred to treat your loved one after the incident.
+Our Atlanta wrongful death attorneys have also managed to obtain compensation to cover funeral and burial expenses, as well as the medical expenses incurred to treat your loved one after the incident.
 We might also be able to receive damages for any pain and suffering your loved one experienced before passing.

 If you are a surviving spouse, you are entitled by law to receive at least 50% of the damages, regardless of how many children survived your spouse.
 If there are no children, you will receive 100% of the compensation.